 If the value of a Reserve Property is "True", the MG shall reserve resources for all alternatives specified in the Local and/or Remote Descriptors for which it currently has resources available.
 It shall respond with the alternatives for which it reserves resources.
 If it cannot support any of the alternatives, it shall respond with a reply to the MGC that contains empty Local and/or Remote Descriptors.
 If media begins to flow while more than a single alternative is reserved, media packets may be sent or received on any of the alternatives and must be processed, although only a single alternative may be active at any given time.

-If the value of a Reserve Property is False, the MG shall choose one of the alternatives specified in the Local Descriptor (if present) and one of the alternatives specified in the Remote Descriptor (if present).
+If the value of a Reserve Property is False, the MG shall choose one of the alternatives specified in the Local Descriptor (if present) and one of the alternatives specified in the Remote Descriptor (if present) as per the behaviour associated with "overspecification" (see clause 7.1.1, list item 3).
 If the MG has not yet reserved resources to support the selected alternative, it shall reserve the resources.
 If, on the other hand, it already reserved resources for the termination addressed (because of a prior exchange with ReserveValue and/or ReserveGroup equal to "True"), it shall release any excess resources it reserved previously.
 Finally, the MG shall send a reply to the MGC containing the alternatives for the Local and/or Remote Descriptor that it selected.
 If the MG does not have sufficient resources to support any of the alternatives specified, it shall respond with Error Code 510 ("Insufficient resources").

 The default value of ReserveValue and ReserveGroup is "False".
 More information on the use of the two Reserve Properties is provided in clause 7.1.8.